-The proposed method of noise attenuation via generalization of Hilbert transform is potentially useful for symbolic time series analysis of noise-corrupted dynamical systems.
+The proposed method of noise attenuation via generalization of Hilbert transform is potentially useful for S. Sarkar et al. / Signal Processing 89 (2009) 1245-1251 symbolic time series analysis of noise-corrupted dynamical systems.
 The future work should be directed toward advancement of the theory of partitioning as well as on application to different real-life uncertain systems.
 Examples include sensor networks that require on-board real-time analysis of noisy signals with very low computation capacity.